 Squash send floral swirls orange-red up into ground fog mist.

-An ant angles his way watching constantly for morsels along the
+An ant angles his way watching constantly for morsels along the path.

 Violet morning glories stream upward reaching with their petals

 Rays split seams of blue casting hopeful yellow-white strokes

 beaming brightly.
 Seasons later,

 Red Sioux Quartzite speckled white by snow and fully ice-crusted,

 Glass flows, creating prisms in century-aged windows across this

 Black Dog spoke to his master, foretold the coming world flood in

 time for a raft to be built sparing Real People.